blindcharzard/hetzerk_demo/README.md

 first run

-'sudo docker build -t openmm_test .'
+'docker build -t openmm_test .'

 and then